WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 }
 {% endhighlight %}

 So, the basic structure of this function is quite simple.
 We first check if the column of the sql table that is being accessed is the column with our `pretend boolean`.
-If yes, then we check whether the data is being access under the 'Qt::CheckStateRole'.
+If yes, then we check whether the data are being accessed under the 'Qt::CheckStateRole'.
 If the answer is yes again, we run a block of code that reads the current value of `mark` in the sql table (which can be `0` or `1`, assuming that we have been consistent in our implementation of the interaction with this column of the sql table), and then returns the value `Qt::Checked` if the value read is `1`, or returns the value `Qt::Unchecked` if the value read is `0`.

 There are a few other situations that the re-implemented function handles.
 If we are accessing data in the column with our `pretend boolean`, but we are not accessing the data under the `Qt::CheckState` role, then the function simply returns an empty QVariant(), effectively returning nothing.
 I did this to make sure that the corresponding column in the [QTableView][9] only shows a check box that visualises the current check state, and nothing else.
-If we are access data in any other column, the function first checks whether we are accessing data under the `Qt::ToolTipRole`.
+If we are accessing data in any other column, the function first checks whether we are accessing data under the `Qt::ToolTipRole`.
 If yes, then we treat it as another special case, in which the user gets shown a tool tip that simply contains the visible contents of the cell currently being hovered over with the mouse cursor.
 If we are not accessing the data under the `Qt::ToolTipRole` (in all other cases), we just revert to the default implementation of the `QSqlTableModel::data()` function.

 If you have re-implemented the `data()` function in this way, then your [QTableView][9] should already show check boxes in the corresponding column.
 So far, so good.
 However, there are still a few problems.
 One problem is that the check boxes are aligned to the extreme left of the column, which makes the table look ugly.
 We will deal with this later.
-A more urgent problem is that checking / unchecking the check boxes won't actually do anything meaningful with the underlying data unless we also re-implement the `setData()` function.
+A more urgent problem is that checking / unchecking the check boxes won't actually do anything meaningful with the underlying data, unless we also re-implement the `setData()` function.
 Let's do that next.

 {% highlight c++ %}